razinj/simple-barcode/README.md

 Simple Barcode is an open-source, fast, lightweight barcode scanner and generator app.

-## NOTE: This project is no longer maintained, Use at your own risk/maintenance.
+## NOTE: This project is no longer maintained.

 ---